Meet Annika Marshall, PhD, LMFT

 Worked as an overnight care staff at a luxury in-patient mental health treatment facility

-My therapeutic presence is enriched by my personal experiences as a mother to twin toddlers and a wife to a loving partner (we just celebrated 8 years together).
-Outside of my professional life, I enjoy spending time at the beach, playing tennis, painting, thrifting, exploring estate sales, and delving into podcasts and books on culture and relationships.
+My therapeutic presence is enriched by my personal experiences as a mother to twin toddlers and a wife to a loving partner (we just celebrated 9 years together).
+Outside of my professional life, I enjoy spending time at the beach, playing tennis, painting, thrifting, and delving into podcasts and books on culture and relationships.